 When nature adorns the gorgeous and refreshing green color, everything looks absolutely enchanting.
-If you are someone who enjoys rains, you are bound to hit the road to chase the monsoon.
-It allows you to get drenched and dance in the rains and makes you romance with the nature in its true form.
+If you are someone who enjoys the rain, you are bound to hit the road to chase the monsoon.
+It allows you to get drenched and dance in the rain and makes your romance with nature in its true form.

-The freshness around you is not just pleasing to the eyes, but the rains give you the much needed relief from the heat waves.
+The freshness around you is not just pleasing to the eyes, but the rains give you much-needed relief from the heat waves.
 India flaunts numerous destinations where you could enjoy the monsoon season at its best.
-Don’t restrict yourself into your home and watching rain from the balcony of your house in the city.
+Don’t restrict yourself to your home and watching rain from the balcony of your house in the city.
 Pack your bags and explore some of the most exciting destinations in your own incredible India.

 How about chasing the monsoon in the Second Wettest Place on earth – Cherrapunji?
 There can’t be a better place than Cherrapunji in Meghalaya to enjoy the rains.
 Known as “Abode of Clouds”, Meghalaya is the perfect destination to be in during the monsoon season.

-The Khasi hills look absolutely spectacular with the astonishing green colour and the hovering clouds above them.
+The Khasi hills look absolutely spectacular with the astonishing green color and the hovering clouds above them.
 From roads to fields, it gives you the most picturesque scenery.
-While visiting this gorgeous state in Northeast India, Cherrapunji should be on top of your list if you are travelling during monsoon season.
+While visiting this gorgeous state in Northeast India, Cherrapunji should be on top of your list if you are traveling during monsoon season.

 Situated on the southern edge of the Khasi Hills, Cherrapunji was originally known as “Sohra”.
 The British pronounced it as “Churra” before it got its popular name as Cherrapunji.
 It shares its international border with Bangladesh on its south.

-Around 60 km away from Shillong, Cherrapunji offers some of the eye-arresting vistas.
+Around 60 km away from Shillong, Cherrapunji offers some eye-arresting vistas.
 Dotted with towering Khasi Hills, valleys, lush green farmlands, forests, pastures, and scattered small villages, Cherrapunji flaunts unparalleled scenic landscapes.

 The gushing waterfalls, countless water streams, caves, root bridges, clean villages, etc., the place makes you appreciate nature like never before.
 The unpredictability of the weather is another exciting reason to be here.
 You never know when you will be welcomed by the rain.